 Building feminism, resisting porn culture: where to from here? — Rebecca Whisnan.

 Launius, Christie, and Holly Hassel.
-(2015).
+(2018).
 Threshold Concepts in Women’s and Gender Studies: Ways of Seeing, Thinking, and Knowing.
-Routledge.
+Routledge, 2nd edition.
 Includes:

 Lips, Hilary.
 (2013).
 Gender: The Basics.
 Routledge.